qcif-training/LinearRegressionR/index.md

 root: .  # Is the only page that doesn't follow the pattern /:path/index.html
 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---
-This practical workshop will help participants to choose and use the appropriate standard statistical test for their data by introducing key concepts of inferential statistics in R.
-Participants will learn how to compute and interpret hypothesis tests for popular statistical models such as correlation, contingency tables, chi-square test, t-test and ANOVA.

-The workshop is recommended for researchers wanting to understand how to choose the right statistical test for the context/condition and how to conduct the analysis by themselves using R.
+This workshop is designed to increase participants' understanding of statistical relationships between data.
+It introduces principles and methods of regression models using R, and how to interpret relationships between variables.
+The course covers basic principles of regression methods through to interpreting the output of statistical analyses, and also includes practical sessions giving hands-on experience with regression analysis in R.

+The workshop is recommended for researchers who wish to expand their skills into regression methods and who are considering using regression approaches in their research.
+Participants are expected to have a basic familiarity with the concepts of descriptive statistics and elementary statistical hypothesis testing.

-The workshop is relevant for all disciplines, although examples and exercises will be based around biological and clinical datasets.
+The workshop is applicable for all disciplines, although examples and exercises will be based around clinical and biological datasets.

 <b>Learning Objectives</b><br>
 During the workshop, participants will learn how to:
 <ul>
-	<li>Choose the right statistical test appropriate for the data and the research questions</li>
+  <li>Understand the principles of linear regression methods</li>
+  <li>Identify the appropriate correlation or regression analysis for a dataset</li>
-	<li>Carry out inferential statistics in R</li>
+  <li>Carry out regression analysis using R</li>
-	<li>Generate plots, figures and tables of hypothesis tests using specific R packages</li>
-	<li>Interpret and report the results of a range of commonly-used statistical tests</li>
+  <li>Interpret and report on the results of that analysis</li>

 </ul>
 <b>Syllabus</b><br>
 Topics covered during the workshop will include:
 <ul>
-	<li>An introduction to hypothesis testing terminology</li>
+  <li>An introduction to continuous, discontinuous and categorical variables</li>
-	<li>Correlation analysis between two continuous variables</li>
-	<li>Statistical tests for both categorial and continuous variables</li>
-	<li>ANOVA - testing with more than two groups</li>
+  <li>Understanding the relationship between variables and plotting that relationship graphically</li>
+  <li>Calculating parametric and non-parametric correlation</li>
+  <li>Performing simple and multiple linear regression</li>
+  <li>Assumptions, errors, and what can go wrong in regression analysis</li>
 </ul>
 <!-- This is an html comment -->